-Staff Senate, SS (permanent) - Advisory to the Office of the President division's representation is determined according to the size and complexity of its staff.
+Staff Senate, SS (permanent) - Advisory to the Office of the President

+- b.
+Membership: The Staff Senate Committee is composed of members who are elected to represent a major administrative divisions of the university.
+Each division's representation is determined according to the size and complexity of its staff.
 Eligibility to vote and serve on Staff Senate Representative is restricted to the full-time staff.
-Staff senators serve a three year term.
+Staff senators serve a three year term. - c.
+Meetings: To be determined by Staff Senate.